Sleepwell and Stay Healthy

 4. And even some of us are choosing not to get our rest.
 With electronic devices, social media, the internet and program watching, many of us are distracted from giving our bodies the rest it deserves.

-What do some people get enough sleep but still feel exhausted in the morning and throughout the day?
+Why do some people get enough sleep but still feel exhausted in the morning and throughout the day?

 People who snore and who are often overweight may have sleep apnea .
 These people may actually have their heart stop during short periods of their sleep.
 This is a serious health condition that needs medical attention.
 It can be improved by several types of sleep apnea treatments including weight loss.

-Here are a Few Ideas to Help You Get a Good Night’s Sleep
+Tips to Help You Get a Good Night’s Sleep

 - Quiet Your Mind, stop working, turn off television and don’t sleep with music on an hour or more before bedtime so you will wind down be able to go to sleep.
 Get a good book and read.
 Develop yourself some sleep rituals to get you ready.